How to find your writing voice on Twitter/X (a real framework, not generic advice)

 Where Auden fits

 Doing this manually works.
 It takes a Saturday.
-The alternative is letting Auden, the brain inside VoiceMoat, train on your full profile of 100 to 200 posts, replies, threads, and images across the 9 dimensions of Voice DNA.
+The alternative is letting Auden, the brain inside VoiceMoat, train on your full profile of 100 to 200 posts, replies, threads, and images across the 10 signals of Voice DNA.
 Auden does not replace the voice-doc exercise; it makes the doc enforceable at draft time.
 Every suggestion gets a voice match score, and output that scores below your baseline gets refused.
 The strategic case for treating voice as the moat that compounds across the AI-fluency floor is at authenticity as a moat.
 Auden suggests.
 You decide.

 The one-line answer